Is it time for you to get out of the rent race and buy a home of your own?

 There are plenty of advantages to homeownership.
 And while buying isn’t right for every person or for every life stage or circumstance, there are several perks of homeownership that tend to stay stable over time.
 These include building long-term equity, the comfort and pride that can be associated with owning your own home and, of course, lower overall monthly cost.

 According to a Rent vs Buy Report from Trulia, buying is now 33.1 percent cheaper than renting with a traditional 30-year fixed rate mortgage in the 100 largest metro areas in the United States.
 If you live and work in one of those 100 metro areas - and beyond - buying may put extra money in your pocket, or enable you to make additional financial investments.

-If you’re considering getting out of the leasing game and into homeownership, here are a few advantages that may be on your horizon:
+If you’re considering getting out of the leasing game and into homeownership, here are a some advantages that may be on your horizon:

 1. Cost Savings

 Being a homeowner often means a lower monthly payment.
 There are a variety of reasons for mortgage payments being lower than rent, but a major factor is that rental property owners typically have to inflate their own monthly costs in order to turn a profit.
 With homeownership, you’re not paying a premium to rent on top of a bank loan— you’re the owner of the base level mortgage, which means lower overall monthly costs.